Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 Raven-Storm is based on the UDP and TCP flood, but also ICMP flood.

 #### DOS:
-The basic dos script is spaming messages to the server.
+The basic dos script is spamming messages to the server.
 It supports UDP flood and TCP flood.
 TCP flood connects first then sends the spam message.
 UDP just floods.

 #### DDOS:
-You first need to setup Raven-Storm on multiple PCs and connect it to an Database (Topic: C26-C29) and so you can use multiple PCs as one.
+You first need to setup Raven-Storm on multiple PCs and connect it to a Database (Topic: C26-C29) and so you can use multiple PCs as one.

 ### #A4:
 Raven-Storm is constructed like a command-line, it requires command inputs with values and executes something.